-Business combinations involving entities under common control are excluded from IFRS 3 (revised)'s scope, management could use predecessor accounting.
-Predecessor accounting may lead to differences on consolidation between the consideration given and the aggregate book value of the assets and liabilities (as of the date of the transaction) of the acquired entity.
+Business combinations involving entities under common control are excluded from IFRS 3 (revised) s scope.
+Management could use predecessor accounting.
+Predecessor accounting may lead to differences on consolidation between the consideration given and the aggregate book value of the assets and liabilities (as at the date of the transaction) of the acquired entity.
 The differences are included in equity in retained earnings or in a separate reserve.